thebearingedge/test-driving-angular-apps/README.md

 ##### `inject`

-The next Angular Mocks function we'll use is [`inject`](https://docs.angularjs.org/api/ngMock/function/angular.mock.inject). `inject` will actually instantiate the `$injector` service created when we called `module` and is used to inject references to registered components into our tests.
+The next Angular Mocks function we'll use is [`inject`](https://docs.angularjs.org/api/ngMock/function/angular.mock.inject). `inject` will actually instantiate the `$injector` service created when we called `module`.
+It is used to inject references to registered components into our tests.
 These components include AngularJS services as well as components we've registered on the `nationalParks` module.

 As described in `appSpec.js`, we want to test that the app is titled "National Parks".
 Once `appTitle` is injected into the test, we can make assertions against it.